 This mess has also allowed me to connect with you and other hundreds of women around the globe.
 Many of whom have become some of my best friends–my go to gals.
 And had it not been for the tough stuff?
 The heartaches?
 The tears?
 I would have never known their tender souls.
 And as a result, my life wouldn’t be as beautiful.

 But it is as I sit here smashing the different colors of Play-Doh together, embracing the mess that has been created, I realize the real beauty in this journey has been found in my unanswered prayers.
 It can be seen in the delay of my deepest desires.
 Because friend, if my deepest longings of my heart had been fulfilled when I wanted them to, and had my life gone according to my set plans, this precious little child with a giggle so sweet and curls so soft making a mess out of Play-Doh, wouldn’t be in my home.
 A place that is safe.
 Secure.
 Full of love.
 And to her?
 Beautiful.

-So friends, as you gather around for the holidays this year, and your heart is breaking for whatever reason, and your soul is crushed from unanswered prayers, try not to feel just the pain or see just the sadness.
+So friends, when your heart is breaking for whatever reason, and your soul is crushed from unanswered prayers, try not to feel just the pain or see just the sadness.
 Instead, choose to look for the moments of laughter.
 Choose to see the moments of love.
 And feel the moments of joy.
-Because while your life might look like the messy, unorganized, mixed up, not according to plan pile of Play-Doh…it is still a beautiful.
+Because while your life might look like the messy, unorganized, mixed up, not according to plan like a gigantic pile of Play-Doh…it is still a beautiful.

 Blessed are those who see beautiful things in places where people see nothing. ~Camille Pissarro